bart-inho/HeliMax/README.md

 # helico-gprMax
 This repository aims to show how to generate gprMax input files using NumPy arrays, and how to perform simulation using these input files.
-The models generated and performed are inspired by an airborne ice Radar setup from ETH.
+The models generated and performed are inspired by an airborne ice Radar setup from ETHZ.
 This work is done during a master thesis project.
 The ultimate goal of these simulations is to determine if a shielding between the GPR and the helicopter would be effective and if so, what geometry and properties it should have.

 Public description of the project : https://vaw.ethz.ch/en/research/glaciology/research-projects.html